 Namecheap vs. GoDaddy Core Criteria Comparison

-See how Namecheap and GoDaddy compare to other platforms in our review of the best web hosting providers.
+Compare both against other top hosts in my review of the best web hosting providers.

 Site Uptime—Namecheap Wins